 Continuing the work begun by the County's Clean Water Task Force will also be instrumental in achieving these goals.
 A key Task Force recommendation was to create a Water Resources Policy Coordination Committee, to carry forth the work begun by the Task Force.
 This Water Resources Plan is one component of a coordinated interagency approach to dealing with water resources and water quality issues and needs.

-Table 7 outlines the Plan's policies and recommendations by type and lead agency.
+Table 7 presents the Plan's policies and recommendations and classifies them by implementation type and lead agency.
 It identifies the lead responsibility even though all would have a role in achieving these recommendations.